dmis-lab/BioSyn/preprocess/README.md

-# How to pre-process datasets and dictionaires
+# Pre-processing datasets and dictionaries

 ## Requirements